DataDog/documentation/content/en/getting_started/tagging/unified_service_tagging.md

 Requirements:
 - Datadog Agent Version 7.52.0 or greater
 - If running containerized and `image_tag` suffices, no further configuration necessary
-- If not running containerized or if you'd also like to have the git SHA included, [embed Git information in your build artifacts][19]
+- If not running containerized or if you'd also like to have the git SHA included, [embed Git information in your build artifacts][9]

-{{< tabs >}}
-{{% tab "Kubernetes" %}}

-If you deployed the Datadog Cluster Agent with [Admission Controller][1] enabled, the Admission Controller mutates the pod manifests and injects all required environment variables (based on configured mutation conditions).
-In that case, manual configuration of `DD_` environment variables in pod manifests is unnecessary.
-For more information, see the [Admission Controller documentation][1].

-#### Set up with automatic version tagging

 ##### Full configuration